 It is HLS policy that students should honor their commitments to their summer employers and prioritize those jobs over interviews.
 Therefore, a student’s inability or reluctance to schedule an interview during business hours should not be held against the candidate and our expectation is that employers will make their best effort to find a mutually agreeable time to interview the student.

-Employers should interview candidates selected through Preview before September 6.
+Employers should interview candidates selected through Preview before September 2.
+But see the next FAQ below.

 By when must employers notify candidates of an invitation to interview through Preview?